cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 _Notes_

 * The content of a communication is returned through the Binary resource.
-A reference to the payload is provided in the Payload section.
+A reference to the payload is provided in `Communication.payload.contentReference`.
 * Only a maximum of 1000 elements are returned based on the date range.

 ### Authorization Types